chenyaofo/pytorch-mnist/README.md

-# Deep learning Experiment
 # Handwritten digit recognition based on shallow neural network

-1. The report template is available on content page of experiments.

-The reference code has been published in this repository.

 ## Usage
+1. run `pip install -r requirement.txt` to install all the requirements.
-firstly run ```python train.py``` to get the pre-trained model, then run ```python main.py``` to start the web application.
+2. run `python train.py` to get the pre-trained model `LeNet5.pth`
+3. run `python main.py` to start the web application.